Empress Dowager Kezuhun: During Murong Jun's reign

+Nothing is recorded about Lady Kezuhun's early life and background, but according to later research, her family was likely an influential clan among the Wuhuan people.
 She appeared to have been Murong Jun's wife when he was his father Murong Huang (Prince Wenming)'s heir apparent.
 In 353, after he had claimed imperial title, he created her empress.
 His son Murong Ye (慕容瞱), whom he created crown prince that year, appeared to be her son.
 After Murong Ye died in 356, he created her younger son Murong Wei crown prince in 357.
 She appeared to exert some political influence during his reign, and in 358, after Princess Duan, the wife of Murong Jun's brother Murong Chui the Prince of Wu was disrespectful to her, it might have been at her instigation that the eunuch Nie Hao (涅浩) falsely accused Princess Duan of witchcraft, leading to Princess Duan's arrest and death.
 Murong Chui then married Princess Duan's younger sister as the new princess, but Empress Kezuhun forcibly deposed her and forced him to marry her younger sister.
 Murong Chui did not dare to refuse but was displeased, and Empress Kezuhun therefore disliked him as well.